 1. ASP.NET Applications

-ASP.NET is a server-side technology that enables you to create dynamic Web applications using advanced
+ASP.NET is a server-side technology that enables you to create dynamic Web applications using advancedfeatures, such as simplicity, security, and scalability, which are based on the .NET Framework.

 ASP.NET applications are comprises the .aspx Web pages that combine both client-side and server-side